pierre-rouleau/about-erlang/README.rst

                                                         Describes the programming rules and conventions of Erlang programming.

+**Erlang Quick-Sheets**
+`Learn X in Y minutes, where X=erlang`_                 A quick overview of Erlang.
+`Erlang Concurrent Programming`_                        An Erlang.org quick presentation on Erlang's concurrent
+                                                        programming concepts.

 **Erlang Online Books**
 `Learn You Some Erlang for Great Good!`_                An comprehensive introduction to Erlang written by